Skip to main content

 • “The controls are smooth and building sequences of automation is relatively easy: you're never stuck on certain optimization or trying to calculate ratios.”

-• “Interface performance is very poor, making it a chore to navigate between menu items, load/save games and move around the map and place items.”
+• “Interface performance is very poor, making it a chore to navigate between menu items, load/save games, move around the map, and place items.”

-• “Most of the issues I've had are the slowdown and choppy gameplay when you get 30+ villagers; it seems the FPS shows as constant but the game is stuttering really bad nonstop once you reach a point.”
+• “Most of the issues I've had are the slowdown and choppy gameplay when you get 30+ villagers; the FPS remains constant but the game is stuttering really badly nonstop once you reach that point.”

 • grinding